PetrKorab/Arabica/paper.md

 stopword removal.
 It is possible to remove more sets of stop words from ntlk.corpus at once to clean datasets from multilingual regions.

-As an example, a word cloud in Figure 1 displays the most frequent bigrams (two consecutive words) from the titles of articles published in the leading economics journals over 1990 - 2017 (Econometrica, Journal of Political Economy, American Economic Review, Quarterly Journal of Economics, and Review of Economic Studies).
+A word cloud in Figure 1 displays the most frequent bigrams (two consecutive words) representing concepts, theories, and models that were central to researchers’ attention throughout the period.

-A heatmap in Figure 2 plots the most frequent terms with a specified frequency.
+A heatmap in Figure 2 ads a time dimension and plots the most frequent terms with yearly frequency.
 The line plot in Figure 3 displays the most frequent concepts in an alternative form for a shorter period, and Figure 4. shows aggregated sentiment with two turning points (the 2007 - 2009 financial crisis and the end of the Great Moderation period in economics in 2002).
 The meta-data is collected from Constellate.org.

 ![Figure 1.\label{fig:Word cloud}](word_cloud.png)
 [Figure 1.
 Word_cloud.](word_cloud.png)